Get A Quote

 2) DevOps

-This framework integrates and automates the work of software development (Dev) and IT operations (Ops).
-DevOps increases collaboration between software development and IT operations teams.
+This framework integrates and automates the work of Software Development (Dev) and IT operations (Ops).
+DevOps increases collaboration between Software Development and IT operations teams.

 3) Control Objectives for Information and Related Technologies (COBIT)